-This 2018 edition presents the code as originally issued, with changes as reflected in the 2015 edition and further changes approved by the ICC Code Development Process through 2017.
+This 2021 edition presents the code as originally issued, with changes as reflected in the 2015 and 2018 editions and further changes approved by the ICC Code Development Process through 2019.
 A new edition such as this is promulgated every 3 years.